wavefrontHQ/docs/pages/doc/tutorial_proxy_data_ingestion.md

 summary: Learn how to get Telegraf host metrics into Wavefront.
 ---

 Getting your host, application, and custom data into Wavefront is quick and easy.
 Wavefront's SaaS platform lets you build your monitoring solution without installing and configuring complex software.
-You ingest metrics data using the Wavefront proxy and one or more collector agents.
+You ingest metrics data using one or more collector agents and the Wavefront proxy.
+A collector agent, such as [Telegraf](integrations_telegraf.html) or [Docker cAdvisor](integrations_cadvisor.html), collects metrics such as capacity and usage from your systems, and outputs them to storage, in this case the Wavefront proxy.
+The Wavefront proxy works with the Wavefront server to ensure security and end-to-end flow control.
 You can also ingest data from AWS using Wavefront's AWS cloud integration.
 The diagram below depicts each of these components.

 ![Wavefront architecture](images/wavefront_architecture.png)